GEBIT/autoconfig-intellij-plugin/README.md

-# Autoconfig for IntelliJ
+# Autoconfig for Jetbrains IDEs

-Autoconfig is an extension for IntelliJ IDEA that enables persistence and sharing of project specific IDE-settings outside the `workspace.xml`-file.
+Autoconfig is an extension for IntelliJ IDEA and other Jetbrains IDEs that enables persistence and sharing of project specific IDE-settings outside the `workspace.xml`-file.

 ## Goal